Learn even more about dairy cows

 Work in the industry you love.
 Become a trained dairy herdsperson through this unique apprenticeship program which combines on-farm and in-school training.

-A Dairy Herdsperson is a person who is responsible for the maintenance, health, nutrition, and breeding of dairy cows.
-They perform herd health procedures, routine herd maintenance, and operate and maintain barn mechanical systems and farm equipment.
+Gain the skills needed to be responsible for the maintenance, health, nutrition, and reproduction of dairy cows.
+Learn to perform herd health procedures, routine herd maintenance, and operate and maintain barn mechanical systems, as well as farm equipment.

 In-School Training (10% of program hours)